SvelteKit 1—Getting Started with SvelteKit

 When you save this, you will see a sudden transformation of your page.
 You now have a simple menu that lets you move between your two pages, and a background color.

 Next, we see that the <style> section follows the HTML code.
-There are three basic sections in a .svelte file—a script section, an HTML section, and a style section.
+There are three basic sections in a .svelte file—a script section, an HTML section, and a style section (but no more than one of each).
 These can be placed in any order, but the tutorials use the order just listed.

 Third, the first line in the style section is